chenaciousD/website/content/resume.md

 **Group Product Manager** - [Juniper Square](https://www.junipersquare.com/) (2020 - 2023)

-> Juniper Square is a fintech unicorn startup.
+> Juniper Square is a unicorn fintech startup.
 I was responsible for the investor relations reporting product during a period of rapid scaling (5x revenue and 5x headcount).
-Major initiatives I led include the company's overall enterprise product strategy and roadmap, data model and product expansion to enter new verticals, definition of Juniper Square's first externally available API, a variety of innovative net new core product features such as Outlook Integration and customized reporting, and maintaining the core product for usability, scale and performance during this critical growth period.
+Major initiatives I led include the company's overall enterprise product strategy and roadmap, data model and product expansion to enter new verticals, definition of Juniper Square's first externally available API, a variety of innovative net new core product features such as Outlook Integration and customized reporting, and maintainenance of the core product for usability and performance during this critical scaling period.

 **Principal** - [frog design](https://www.frog.co/) (2014 - 2019)